Saturday, May 10th, 2014 by Tim Lanoue

 Iron Condors Example

 Lets say the stock ZZZ is trading at a value of $50 in July.
-Any option trader has the ability to execute this iron condor strategy by buying AUG 40 put for $55, writing an AUG 45 put for $110, writing another AUG 50 call for $100 and buying another AUG call for $50, the net credit earned when entering the trade is $100.
+Any option trader has the ability to execute this iron condor trading pattern by buying AUG 40 put for $55, writing an AUG 45 put for $110, writing another AUG 50 call for $100 and buying another AUG call for $50, the net credit earned when entering the trade is $100.

 When this option expires in August, ZZZ stock is still trading at a value of $50 so all of our investments expire worthless and option traders get to keep the credit received as profit, which is also our maximum profit.
 However, if the ZZZ stock expires in August at a value of $50 then all our put investments are not valued, meaning they are worth nothing.
 The ZZZ stock has an intrinsic value of $500, meaning the real face value of the stock.
 The initial $100 credit received is $100, $500 – $100 = $400 maximum loss in this case.
 Chances of this scenario of happening is very rare and not likely to occur.

-This strategy is applicable to binary options but you need a broker that requires longer expiry periods as offered by the pioneer of binary options Anyoption with expiry times up to 30 days.
+This trading pattern is applicable to binary options but you need a broker that requires longer expiry periods as offered by the pioneer of binary options Anyoption with expiry times up to 30 days.
 If you guys have any other questions please feel free to ask, if you need any help please do not hesitate to ask!